drk1wi/blog.github.io/_posts/2019-05-08-hijacking-browser-tls-traffic-through-client-domain-hooking.md

 _SHA256:c2d9bf2062b310b92cab5971d5c4454e8bc3e288720cf3241da17f885c7ec9ce_

-Along with the paper, I will shortly release an updated version of the 'Modlishka' tool, with capabilities to diagnose browser-based client applications from the described attack perspective.
+Along with the paper, Ian updated version of the ['Modlishka'](https://github.com/drk1wi/Modlishka) tool was released, with capabilities to diagnose browser-based client applications from the described attack perspective.
 Developers should find this tool helpful in pin pointing and fixing relevant security issues in their applications.
 Stay tuned.